 If your group of friends scores big, you will need to fill out IRS Form 5754 to report the winnings for tax purposes.
 One member of the group will have to designate himself or herself as the primary winner, and the other members of the group will have to note the share of the prize that they are claiming.
 So, if you hit it big with your buddies, you might need a calculator.

 Once you’ve got the form filled out, send it to the IRS.
 If the win occurs at a casino, casino management might want a copy of the form for its own records, too.

 Technically, yes.
 Obviously, many people choose not to report their cash-based income on their tax returns each year, but there’s no denying that the legal expectation is that you will faithfully and accurately complete your submission to the proper authorities.

-No. In fact, it’s quite unlikely that you will ever hear anything about it as long as the amounts are low.
-For instance, the IRS has had the resources to audit about 1 in 220 taxpayers who submit a return in recent years.
+No. In fact, it’s quite unlikely that you will ever hear anything about it, as long as the amounts are low.
+For instance, the IRS has had the resources to audit about 1 in 220 taxpayers who submits a return in recent years.

 However, for every 219 who file without incident, there’s one unlucky soul who has the unpleasant experience of receiving an audit.
-You can cut your chances of being that person way down if you just go ahead and pay taxes on your winnings.
+You can reduce your chances of being that person if you just go ahead and pay taxes on your winnings.

 Yes.
-Even though sports betting is new in Michigan, wins from successful sports bets are taxable as income.
+Even though sports betting is new in Michigan, wins from successful sports wagers are taxable as income.